Air quality monitoring system for clean & smart cities with Bosch IoT Suite

-We launched this ambitious project government agencies and commercial companies monitor air quality and launch new economic levers for ecological farming and environmental responsibility of industrial enterprises.
+We launched this ambitious project for government agencies and commercial companies to monitor air quality and launch new economic levers for ecological farming and environmental responsibility of industrial enterprises.

 What we measure (unc. — uncertainty):

 - PM2.5, PM10 (unc. <50%)